 Would you like to hear people’s stories and provide encouragement?
 Or maybe you have incredible administrative skills and like to help organize systems.
-Consider applying to be a Congregational Care Minister (CCM).
+Consider applying to be a Care Minister (CM).

 At Resurrection we strive to do ministry with excellence.
-One way we provide excellent ministry is in the partnership between our CCMs and our pastors.
-With a congregation of our size, we rely on trained CCMs to serve with each of our pastors and staff in Congregational Care in making hospital visits, following up on prayer requests, providing one-on-one support for those going through a difficult issue, and much more.
+One way is through the partnership between our CMs and our pastors.
+With a congregation our size, we rely on trained CMs to serve with each of our pastors and staff in Congregational Care in making hospital visits, following up on prayer requests, providing one-on-one support for those going through a difficult issue, and much more.

-Congregational Care Ministers are lay volunteers specifically trained to work alongside pastors and staff to minister to and care for our congregation.
-Once an applicant is accepted to the team, training is provided based on Pastor Karen’s book The Caring Congregation, which serves as a manual to guide us, to organize our congregations for care and to equip people to listen, visit, comfort and encourage congregants.
+Care Ministers are volunteers specifically trained to work alongside pastors and staff to minister to and care for our congregation.
+Once an applicant is accepted to the team, training is provided based on Rev. Karen Lampe's book The Caring Congregation, which serves as a manual to guide us, organize our congregations for care, and equip people to listen, visit, comfort and encourage congregants.

-CCMs make hospital visits, call people in need of contact, meet one-on-one with those in need of a listening ear for prayer and encouragement, offer support to grieving families, proactively seek to encourage and care for persons in need and much more.
-CCMs are assigned to a pastor based on the worship service they typically attend, and they work together as a team.
-While there is a wide variety of duties a CCM can do, most serve in areas where they feel most gifted.
+CMs make hospital visits, call people in need of personal contact, meet one-on-one with those in need of a listening ear for prayer and encouragement, offer support to grieving families, proactively seek to encourage and care for persons in need and much more.
+CMs are assigned to a pastor based on the worship service they typically attend, and they work together as a team.
+While there is a wide variety of duties a CM can do, most serve in areas where they feel most gifted.

 Our training covers topics such as Organizational Development, Theology of Care, Boundaries and Ethical Practices, Listening, Older Adult Ministry, Hospital Visits, Death and Prayer.